annotation/stam/README.md

-The italicized part in the above list would correspond to the keys. *None of this vocabulary is predefined by STAM though!* It is the user-defined `AnnotationDataSet` determines the vocabulary used and you can use whatever annotation paradigm you deem fit.
+The italicized part in the above list would correspond to the keys. *None of this vocabulary is predefined by STAM though!* It is the user-defined `AnnotationDataSet` that determines the vocabulary used and you can use whatever annotation paradigm you deem fit.

 Each annotation instance *MUST* have a single ``target``.
 The target is